aprilprchal/CSC210_F20/projects/project1_List/README.md

 This project is building from your List and ListArray implementation.
 You probably already started it with Lab 5 by creating ListLinked.java from a copy of LIstArray.java.
 The file _List.java_ ensures that your List has all required methods.

+> NOTE: there was a typo in Song in equals.
+Please replace your Song.java file with the one in this directory (it is also bundled in the zip file on Moodle).

 ### Primary Directive

 You have essentially already completed half of this project.
 The other half is to repeat what you did, except use linked lists instead of arrays.
 And there are a few new methods to implement in both array and linked list.